caldepao/DATA3402.Spring.2025/Diabetes-Prediction-NN/README.md

 The following charts help visualize performance differences across models and before/after SMOTE.

 **ROC Curve Comparison**

 ![ROC Curve](ROC_curve_comparison.png)

+Surprisingly, the ROC curve after applying SMOTE is nearly identical to the original — and the AUC actually decreases slightly (from 0.9776 to 0.9757).

+This suggests that our original model was already handling the class imbalance well, likely due to its capacity and regularization.

+While SMOTE balanced the training data, it may have introduced borderline examples that slightly lowered the model’s overall confidence in its predictions.
+Nonetheless, the model remains highly effective, and the minimal difference confirms strong generalization both before and after addressing imbalance.

+For applications like healthcare where sensitivity is crucial, SMOTE can still be valuable — even if AUC remains stable — because it improves recall and ensures fair treatment of minority classes.

 **Precision-Recall Curve (Neural Network After SMOTE)**

 ![precision-recall curve](https://github.com/user-attachments/assets/92603a6a-1543-40d7-8c8f-f430a3293609)

+The Precision-Recall (PR) curve above evaluates the model’s performance in distinguishing diabetic from non-diabetic cases, especially under class imbalance.

+- **Precision** measures how many of the predicted positives are actually positive.
+- **Recall** measures how many actual positives were correctly predicted.

+Our neural network achieves high precision at low recall levels and maintains a strong balance as recall increases — indicating that the model makes reliable predictions while still capturing many true diabetic cases.

+With a **PR AUC of 0.8816**, the model demonstrates strong performance even in the presence of class imbalance.
+This supports our choice of using the neural network (after SMOTE) as the final model.

+Despite a slightly lower AUC compared to ROC, the PR curve highlights high precision at moderate recall, indicating reliable identification of diabetic cases — a key goal in imbalanced medical datasets.

 **Confusion Matrices (Before vs After SMOTE)**

 ![Confusion Matrix](confusion_matrix.png)

+The confusion matrices and classification reports before and after SMOTE reveal the impact of addressing class imbalance.

+#### **Before SMOTE:**
+- The model achieved **perfect recall (1.00)** for the majority class (non-diabetic) and **perfect precision (1.00)** for the minority class (diabetic).
+- However, it struggled with **recall for diabetic cases (0.67)** — meaning 33% of diabetics were missed.
+- This is a common outcome in imbalanced datasets where models favor the majority class.

+#### **After SMOTE:**
+- SMOTE improved the **recall for diabetic cases to 0.89**, significantly reducing false negatives (from 562 → 189).
+- However, this came at the cost of **lower precision (0.48)** — increasing false positives.
+- The **F1-score for diabetics** dropped slightly (from 0.80 → 0.62), reflecting the trade-off between precision and recall.

+---

+These results emphasize the **importance of aligning model choice with application needs**.
+If minimizing false negatives is the goal (e.g., screening for diabetes in a healthcare setting), SMOTE helps the model identify more true positives.
+But if false positives carry a high cost, the original unsampled model may be more appropriate.

 ### Model Selection Justification